renergr1nch/splitter/README.md

 control of the user running the SPLITTER script but using a public VPN service to connect in TOR network.

 The bundle of linux open-source tools which compose the SPLITTER tool are:
-* 1. HAPROXY Community Edition: “HAProxy is a free, very fast and reliable solution offering high availability, load balancing, and proxying for TCP and HTTP-based applications.
+- **1) HAPROXY Community Edition:** “HAProxy is a free, very fast and reliable solution offering high availability, load balancing, and proxying for TCP and HTTP-based applications.
 It is particularly suited for very high traffic web sites and powers quite a number of the world's most visited ones.
 Over the years it has become the de-facto standard opensource load